 In this paper, enforced two-phase COVID-19 mask detector, particularisation however our computer vision/deep learning pipeline are enforced.
 From there, we have a tendency to review the dataset we have a tendency to victimisation to train our custom mask detector.
 To implement this we have a tendency to use Python script to train a mask detector on our dataset victimisation using Keras and Tensor Flow.
-We use this Python script to train a mask detector, we proceed to implement 2 Python scripts used to:
+We use this Python script to train a mask detector and review the results.
+With this trained COVID-19 mask detector, we proceed to implement 2 Python scripts used to: